mcsee/Software-Design-Articles/Articles/TDD/How I Survived the Zombie Apocalypse/readme.md

 I wrote TDD tests in a chaotic way for several years.

-I'll summarize some things I learnt these years hoping to spare some time to new developers.
+I'll summarize some things I learned these years hoping to spare some time to new developers.

 # The solutions